 How to apply

-The Terms and Conditions for Homestays explains your responsibilities as a homestay and are available in English, Korean, Vietnamese and Simplified Chinese.
+The Terms and Conditions for Homestay Providers explains your responsibilities as a homestay and are available in English, Korean, Vietnamese and Simplified Chinese.

 Step 2 Submit your application form

 Submit your homestay application form with photos of your family and home and copies of all current Working With Children Checks (formerly Child Related Employment Screening) or South Australian Teacher Registration Certificates.